code-dot-org/code-dot-org/dashboard/app/models/census/README.md

 # Mapping from `census_submissions` column names to census questions
 Topic questions only show up for those who indicated that their school has a 10 or 20 hr class.
-INACCURACY_REPORTED and INACCURACY_COMMENT only show when the user clicks the "I believe that the categorization for this school is inaccurate" link from the map info window.

 | Column Name | Question |
 | ----------- | -------- |